 Green is the Color of Money

 I am an average 26 year old man.
 I have an average office job and make average money.
-I have an average apartment with my long-term girlfriend Kati who nags me about marrying her.
+I have an average apartment with my long-term girlfriend who nags me about marrying her.
 It’s about as normal as it gets.
 If a fringe section of the population decides to live ‘off the grid’ and poop in a bucket to use later as fertilizer, that’s good for them, but it won’t save the environment in a meaningful way.
 The only way to make the country (and later the world) a better place to live is to make healthy choices easier, faster, and more profitable.
 No one will deny that gasoline-driven cars suck, but electric and hybrid vehicles are either not available or too expensive for most people.
 If electric cars were cheaper than gas guzzlers everyone would have one.
-And if everyone has one, you see REAL change.
+And if everyone has one, you see real change.

 You’ll hear arguments from people saying that each person should do their part.
 Every little bit counts.
 Are you doing your part?
-Are you making decisions that will actually spread the wisdom of being Green?
+Are you making decisions that will actually spread the wisdom of being green?
 Or are you just doing things that will make you feel better about yourself?

 The Earth Will Live